Search Close

 Tunnel and underground stations

-Green Line will have four underground stations Downtown and in the Beltline.
+Green Line will have two underground stations Downtown/Beltline area.
 These include:

 Connecting these stations will be tunnels that reach depths of around 30 metres below the surface.
 To safely build these tunnels, two separate approaches will be undertaken: cut and cover and tunnel boring.